ga-wdi-lessons/rails-deployment/deploying-your-first-app.md

 ## Add the `rails_12factor` gem to your app

-[This gem](http://12factor.net/) helps manage your assets, and does some other things.
-Not including it is a *very* common source of Heroku deployment errors.
+Not including [this gem](http://12factor.net/) is a *very* common source of Heroku deployment errors.

-Include this snippet in your `Gemfile`...
+Include this line at the end of your `Gemfile`...

 ```rb
 gem "rails_12factor", group: :production